Four Friends (2010 film)

-4 Friends is a 2010 Indian Malayalam-language comedy-drama film directed by Saji Surendran.
+4 Friends is a 2010 Indian Malayalam-language buddy comedy drama film directed by Saji Surendran.
 It stars Jayaram, Kunchacko Boban, Jayasurya, and Meera Jasmine in the lead roles with Kamal Haasan appearing in a cameo as himself.

-The film was released on 28 October 2010 to negative reviews.
+The film was released on 28 October 2010.
 It was dubbed into Tamil as Anbulla Kamal.

-Synopsis
+Plot

 Roy, Surya, Amir, and Gauri come from entirely different backgrounds.
 One thing they have in common is cancer.
 Roy is a multi-millionaire; Amir is a small-time goonda and a die-hard fan of Kamal Haasan; Soorya is an MBA student; and Gouri is an MBBS student.
 Each of them is dying from the disease (blood, liver, bone, and lung cancer, respectively), and they all come for treatment at a plush hospital, Pratheeksha, run by Dr. Nandakumar.
 Though they take some time to become friends, they eventually grow close.
 They decide to go to Malaysia to meet Surya's girlfriend Vineetha because they want a positive outlook on their lives.
 This forms the rest of the story.

 Production

 The film was shot at locations in Kerala and Malaysia.
 It was produced by Tomichan Mulakuppadam under the company Mulakuppadam Films on a budget of ₹5.75 crore.
-Mahadevan Thampi was the still photographer of the film.

 Soundtrack

 The soundtrack was composed by M. Jayachandran, with lyrics penned by Kaithapram.
-It features three original compositions and a remix version of the 1975 hit song "Yeh Dosti" from the film Sholay.
+It features three original compositions and a remix version of the 1975 song "Yeh Dosti" from the Hindi film Sholay.